Stormwater Requirements for New Development Projects

 1. Identify where your stormwater treatment measures are located.
 Consult the fact sheets below for pictures of each stormwater treatment measure and information on how to maintain it.
 The stormwater treatment measures are usually outlined in the civil engineering drawings of your building permit plans.

 2. Inspect and maintain your stormwater treatment measures.
 Complete the operation and maintenance inspection report(s), see table below for templates.
-Property owners who are looking for qualified maintenance professionals may consult with individuals who are certified through the National Green Infrastructure Certification Program.
+Property owners who are looking for qualified maintenance professionals may consult with individuals who are on the ReScape Qualified Professionals Directory (note that this is not an exhaustive list of available professionals who can perform maintenance tasks).

 3. Take photos of each of your stormwater treatment measures.
 After conducting routine maintenance, take a photo of each stormwater treatment measure on your property.